EUROYoung/euroyoung.github.io/_pages/naples2025.md

 __Meals during the workshop__ (from Wednesday's dinner to Friday's dinner, including the respective breakfast, lunch and dinner during the mentioned period).

 Participants who wish to stay in a __single-use double room or a double room with an accompanying person__ should contact the hotel directly.
-Please mention EUROYoung October 2025 in your email and include us in CC so we can track participant accommodations.
+Please ensure to mention the EUROYoung Workshop October 2025 in your email and include us in CC so we can track participant accommodations.

 __Important__: These accommodation costs will not be covered by us.
 We have arranged the following special rates with the hotel (subject to availability):